-FAQ: How can I set up a school account for myself (the Principal) and my 35 teachers in my school?
+FAQ: How can I set up a school account for myself (the Principal) and the 35 teachers in my school?

 Answer: Go to www.seemeteach.com, and under Plans and Pricing, you will find the link for registration and payment for a school or a teacher preparation plan.
 The administrator who sets up the account can participate in the group, and they are not counted in the number of paid slots for their group.
-At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group and will be asked to enter the emails of group members they plan to invite into the group.
+At the time of registration, they need to know and enter how many paid accounts (teachers or other administrators) they wish to have in their group.
+They will be asked to enter the emails of group members they plan to invite into the group.

-FAQ: If I have a school group consisting of the Principal and 25 teachers, and I want to add four more teachers to my group, what do I do?
+FAQ: What do I do if I have a school group consisting of the Principal and 25 teachers, and I want to add four more teachers to my group?

 Answer: At this time, email orders@seemeteach.com and let them know how many more users to add to your group account.
-Include the name of the school district, the school, and the group administrator's name and email used for the group SMT account, along with a phone number.
+Include the name of the school district, the school, the group administrator's name and email used for the group SMT account, and a phone number.
 SMT will add those slots to your account and invoice the administrator for the change in registration.